IELTS Cue Card Sample 10 - A historic place

 Anyway, as I was strolling through the “old ruins” of one of the most distinguished cities of the “old world”, I couldn’t help but feeling both the energy and aristocracy sustained from a very “bustling city” of a bygone era.
 Besides, the medieval houses and monuments under the sunny weather looked like they had a lot of stories to share with us if only they could talk, and we had time to listen and learn from the past that nothing really lasts forever.

 Tips for answering this cue card topic:

 This cue card is different from the cue card 'describe a historic place you have visited'.
-For the later one, you should pick a historic place which is usually located in your country and you have visited.
+For the latter one, you should pick a historic place which is usually located in your country and you have visited.
 In this case, you need to say when you visited and what you enjoyed there.
-But for the cue card 'describe a historic place that you know about', you can talk about any historic place located at anywhere in the world.
+But for the cue card 'describe a historic place that you know about', you can talk about any historic place located anywhere in the world.
 Not necessarily you need to visit a place to know about it.

 Part 3: Details Discussion:

 Q. What do you think of the future trend of historic places?

 Answer: This is somewhat difficult to answer, I guess, as the future is often unpredictable.
 Many people believe that historic places should be preserved because they depict a country's overall tradition and history.
 These places constitute an integral part of a nation's history, culture and heritage.
 On the other hand, others disagree with that.
 I think that some historic places would be retained either for usage, if possible, or for posterity in the future.
 However, the future is uncertain and depends, many times, on the decisions of political leaders and the powerful people.
 However, I believe that some significant historical places would become more important and would be preserved more carefully in the future.
 More tourists would be interested in visiting such places.